Local Development

 • SQLite: Connect to your database with any SQL client that supports SQLite (e.g., DBeaver).

-• localstack: Test your localstack setup as follows:
+• minio: Test your minio setup as follows:

-• Check out the lumigator bucket: s5 ls s3://lumigator-storage.
+• Check out the lumigator bucket: aws s3 ls s3://lumigator-storage.

 • backend: Connect to Lumigator’s OpenAPI spec at localhost, see the available endpoints, and interactively run commands.